antoniocoratelli/bookmarks-indicator/README.md

 ## Usage and Configuration

-- Create a file named `nano $HOME/.bookmarks-indicator.cfg`
+- Create a configuration file with `touch $HOME/.bookmarks-indicator.cfg`
-- Populate it with all the folders and files you want to bookmark, one per line;
+- Run `nano $HOME/.bookmarks-indicator.cfg`
-  environment variables like `$HOME` are expanded;
+- Populate the content with all the folders and files you want to bookmark, one per line; environment variables like `$HOME` are expanded;
 - Use `---` or `--- Some Header` where you want to place a menu separator;

 Example of a configuration file: